phueb/WikiNeighbors/README.md

 This means we can include 16 million articles when building the co-occurrence matrix before running out of memory.
 As there are currently 5 million articles in the English Wikipedia, 32GB is sufficient to include all articles, provided we limit our analysis to only 1000 words.

+## Sparsity

+The co-occurrence matrix is typically very sparse.
+Using 5K words and 1M documents, the percentage of nonzero values in the term-by-window co-occurrence matrix is 0.5.

 ## TODO

 * allow user to enter a pair of words and retrieve similarity